oparry-ukaea/H3_notes/reactions_refactor/source_term_calcs.md

 $$
 \begin{equation}
-H_{SCXin} + H_{+,SCXin} \to H_{+,SCXout} H_{SCXout}
+H_{in} + H_{+,in} \to H_{+,out} H_{out}
 \end{equation}
 $$

 Then reactants all have -1 pop changes, products all have +1.
-When getting/setting data for the participating species, the suffixes would be automatically stripped.
-Potentially use a wrapper around get/set operations in Reaction class?
+When getting/setting data for the participating species, the suffixes would be automatically stripped such that the state is modified appropriately.
+Could use a wrapper around get/set operations that handles this when interacting with the state in Reaction::transform()?

 <!--
 ## Examples